ddev/ddev/docs/content/users/usage/commands.md

 * `--db-image-default`: Sets the default db container image for this DDEV version.
 * `--db-working-dir`: Overrides the default working directory for the db service.
 * `--db-working-dir-default`: Unsets a db service working directory override.
-* `--dba-image`: Sets the dba container image.
-* `--dba-image-default`: Sets the default dba container image for this DDEV version.
-* `--dba-working-dir`: Overrides the default working directory for the dba service.
-* `--dba-working-dir-default`: Unsets a dba service working directory override.
 * `--dbimage-extra-packages`: A comma-delimited list of Debian packages that should be added to db container when the project is started.
 * `--default-container-timeout`: Default time in seconds that DDEV waits for all containers to become ready on start. (default `120`)
 * `--disable-settings-management`: Prevent DDEV from creating or updating CMS settings files.
 * `--docroot`: Provide the relative docroot of the project, like `docroot` or `htdocs` or `web`. (defaults to empty, the current directory)
 * `--fail-on-hook-fail`: Decide whether `ddev start` should be interrupted by a failing hook.
 * `--host-db-port`: The db container’s localhost-bound port.
-* `--host-dba-port`: The dba (phpMyAdmin) container’s localhost-bound port, if exposed via bind-all-interfaces.
 * `--host-https-port`: The web container’s localhost-bound HTTPS port.
 * `--host-webserver-port`: The web container’s localhost-bound port.
 * `--http-port`: The router HTTP port for this project.
 * `--https-port`: The router HTTPS port for this project.
-* `--image-defaults`: Sets the default web, db, and dba container images.
+* `--image-defaults`: Sets the default web and db container images.
 * `--mailhog-https-port`: Router port to be used for MailHog HTTPS access.
 * `--mailhog-port`: Router port to be used for MailHog HTTP access.
 * `--mutagen-enabled`: Enable Mutagen asynchronous update of project in web container.